tomwolfe/metamorphic-core/README.md

 -   **RAM:** 8GB RAM minimum, 16GB+ recommended for LLM features.
 -   **Disk Space:** 2GB free disk space or more.

+### <a name="quickstart-guide-to-markdown-only-automation"></a>Quickstart Guide to Markdown-Only Automation

+For a streamlined, AI-driven development experience with minimal manual prompting, you can use the **"Markdown-Only Automation" workflow**.
+This workflow leverages the "Ideal Self-Driving Prompt" and the augmented `.md` documentation to guide an LLM to autonomously drive development tasks.

+**Quickstart Steps:**

+1.  **Prepare your `.md` files and codebase text** as described in the [Full Guide](docs/workflows/markdown_automation.md).
+2.  **Copy the "Ready-to-Use "Ideal" Self-Driving Prompt"** from [docs/workflows/markdown_automation.md](docs/workflows/markdown_automation.md).
+3.  **Paste the prompt into your LLM interface, replacing the placeholders** with your codebase and `.md` file content.
+4.  **Review the LLM's output, implement "User Actionable Steps," and provide confirmation** to proceed to the next task.

+**For detailed instructions and the full "Ideal Self-Driving Prompt" text, please refer to the [Full Markdown-Only Automation Workflow Guide](docs/workflows/markdown_automation.md).**

 ## <a name="workflow-use-case-example"></a>Workflow and Use Case Example

 The Metamorphic Software Genesis Ecosystem aims to automate software development from specification to deployment.
 Consider generating software for an **Autonomous Drone Package Delivery System**.
 This example showcases the framework's ability to handle complexity, security, ethics, and hardware interaction.